Yacarreon93/training-advanced-react-component-patterns/README.md

 - Lesson 11: Make controlled React components with control props.
 - Lesson 12: Support control props for all state.
 - Lesson 13: Support a state change handler for all control props.
+- Lesson 14: Improve the usability of control props with state change types.